hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/project-setup.html.md

 If you prefer to keep the generated artifacts out of your repository, use any CI (Continuous Integration) service to build and deploy them instead.
 The CDK for Terraform CLI supports deploying to Terraform Cloud using either the local or remote execution mode.
 For more information on how runs work in Terraform Cloud, see [Terraform Runs and Remote Operations](https://www.terraform.io/docs/cloud/run/index.html).

-In your CI steps use the `cdktf-cli` commands to synthesize your code and deploy your infrastructure:
+Use the [`cdktf-cli` commands](/docs/cdktf/cli-reference/commands.html) as part of your CI steps to synthesize your code and deploy your infrastructure.

 ```
 cdktf deploy --auto-approve